-Local Residents - 19 letters have been received from local residents, five of which were received as part of the reconsultation on the revised proposal.
+Local Residents - 20 letters hve been received from local residents, six of which were received as part of the reconsultation on the revised proposal.
 The comments are summarised below:

 - The proposal would lead to an increase in car parking associated with the occupants of the Old Town Hall offices.
 Parking on the street is already oversubscribed with cars parked on both corners of the junction of Raleigh Close and Lapwing making access to and from Raleigh Close potentially hazardous.
-A reduction in parking spaces would exacerbate the existing problems and have a detrimental impact on pedestrian and highway safety. - The proposal would lead to an increase in noise and activity that would have a detrimental impact upon the levels of residential amenity enjoyed by the occupants of Raleigh Close. - Controls over the new building might be limited, resulting in its use by third parties, bringing disamenity to the area. - As the proposal is higher than the existing store it will lead to a reduction in light levels and potential privacy enjoyed by the residents of Raleigh Close.

-- Windows in the side elevation of the proposed building would overlook a number of dwellings on Raleigh Close. - The south west elevation is more befitting of a factory and is not suitable for a residential street, particularly in such close proximity to residential properties. - The front façade should be redesigned, reducing the glazing overall and increase the brick/stonework to a more considered and decorative design reflecting the existing property.
+A reduction in parking spaces would exacerbate the existing problems and have a detrimental impact on pedestrian and highway safety. - The proposal would lead to an increase in noise and activity that would have a detrimental impact upon the levels of residential amenity enjoyed by the occupants of Raleigh Close. - Controls over the new building might be limited, resulting in its use by third parties, bringing disamenity to the area. - As the proposal is higher than the existing store it will lead to a reduction in light levels and potential privacy enjoyed by the residents of Raleigh Close. - Windows in the side elevation of the proposed building would overlook a number of dwellings on Raleigh Close. - The south west elevation is more befitting of a factory and is not suitable for a residential street, particularly in such close proximity to residential properties. - The front façade should be redesigned, reducing the glazing overall and increase the brick/stonework to a more considered and decorative design reflecting the existing property. - The applicant has included land not in their ownership within the application site.